emrgnt-cmplxty/automata/README.md

 Main Packages and Modules:

 1. automata.core.agent.automata_agent:
    AutomataAgent is an autonomous agent that performs the actual work of the Automata system.
-Automata are responsible for executing instructions and reporting the results back to the master.
+Automata are responsible for executing instructions and reporting the results back to the main.

-2. automata.core.agent.master_automata_agent:
+2. automata.core.agent.main_automata_agent:
    MasterAutomataAgent is a specialized AutomataAgent that can interact with an AutomataCoordinator to execute and manipulate other AutomataAgents as part of the conversation.

 3. automata.core.agent.automata_agent_builder: